istanbuljs/nyc/README.md

 Negated paths can restore paths that have been already been excluded in the `exclude` array.
 Exclude options can be specified on the command line with the `-x` switch.

-`Exclude` has the following defaults settings:
+The `exclude` option has the following defaults settings:
 ```js
 [
   'coverage/**',